OutfitGen

 IDM-VTON (Open Source)

-IDM-VTON is an open-source virtual try-on model that you can run locally or find hosted on various platforms.
-It's based on academic research and has been adopted by the open-source AI community.
+IDM-VTON is an open-source virtual try-on model from the paper "Improving Diffusion Models for Authentic Virtual Try-on in the Wild."
+You can run it locally or find hosted versions on various platforms.
+It is based on academic research and has been adopted by the open-source AI community.

 What stood out: It's free and open source.
 If you're technical, you can run it on your own hardware with full control over the process.
 The quality is solid, especially for garment-reference-based try-ons.